adarshprabhalakumar/MasterPass/README.md

 ## Motivation

-Our motivation is to provide a practical solution for online security.
-We aim to empower users to protect their digital presence with strong, memorable passwords, reducing the risk of security breaches.
+My motivation is to provide a practical solution for online security.
+I aim to empower users to protect their digital presence with strong, memorable passwords, reducing the risk of security breaches.